 So, who were these “great thinkers” and “reformers” of society that Wiker’s book examines?
 Here they are, in historical order:

 If the list above includes one (or more) of your heroes, I regret to inform you that, according to Wiker’s assessment, he or she has contributed one of the books that has done the greatest amount of damage in the history of the world.
-(You might consider reading the chapter on this individual and rethinking your choice of hero!)
+(Wiker says, “You’ve heard of the Great Books?
+These are their evil opposites.”)
 Each chapter in Wiker’s book provides a synopsis of one book, its author, and the philosophy behind it, and explains how these dangerous philosophies have influenced later philosophers, have come to be accepted by society, and have been responsible for the misery, ruin, and death of literally millions of lives.

 Now let me clarify: Wiker is not suggesting that we ban these books or have a big book-burning session.
 On the contrary, he suggests that these books should be read so that we (Christians in particular) are familiar with them and can better combat their effects.
 In Wiker’s own words,

 “The best cure—the only cure, once the really harmful books have multiplied like viruses through endless editions—is to read them…Seize each one by its malignant heart and expose it to the light of day.”

 However, I have to admit I’m kind of selfish with my time.
 As I always say, life is too short to read bad books, and some of these works are Beasts in more way than one!
 So I am very grateful for a man like Benjamin Wiker who took the time to read them and provide a helpful overview for someone like me, so I don’t have to go through the torturous task of doing it myself.